 One of the key goals for many Australian businesses is to export their products to markets across the globe.
-Whether working in the mining, food or manufacturing industries, if the enterprise can capture demand from offshore, there is a good chance that the business can be profitable moving forward.
+Whether working in the mining, food or manufacturing industries, the enterprise can capture demand from offshore.
+There is a good chance that the business can be profitable moving forward.

 However, in many cases, there is one obstacle that stands in the way of progress – customs and quarantine costs.
 As countries are so concerned about border security, the amount of documentation and tests required on stock is often not worth the bother.